chengzg/Traffic_Sign_Classifier/writeup_template.md

 ![alt text][image21]

 ## **TODO: I need to figure out what are the actual kernal filter for the 24 kernals choose in the 1st convolution layer of the training model.
-So to understand why the 100km is predicted as 80km.**
+So to understand why the 100km is predicted as 80km.
+The feature map might give more hints but some of them are also not very meaningful**
 ## **Please give some hints on this.**

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-the feature map for convolution layer 1 of image 'go ahead or right'
+the feature map for convolution layer 1 of image 'go ahead or right' Top 5 probability is: [  9.88637626e-01   3.55981826e-03   1.90682220e-03   1.39155227e-03   8.96397105e-04]

 ![alt text][image23]

+the feature map for convolution layer 1 of image 'keep left'.
+Top 5 probability is: [  9.95417953e-01   4.27278783e-03   1.46946215e-04   7.83456126e-05   2.17612669e-05]
+![alt text][image24]

+the feature map for convolution layer 1 of image 'pedestrains'.
+Top 5 probability is: [ 0.74672395  0.12592237  0.04458173  0.02787801  0.0092495 ]
+![alt text][image25]

+the feature map for convolution layer 1 of image 'animals'.
+Top 5 probability is: [  9.99993682e-01   6.23026153e-06   9.12737477e-08   1.02389306e-08   2.78492784e-09]

+![alt text][image26]

+    From the above feature maps, we can see that the convolution layer do extract the local features of each image especially on the sharp edge like the stright lines.
+From the wrong prediction, i can see that the current model seems has some difficulty to predict the shapes that are more variant over stright lines like the 100km/h limit, pedestrains, children crossing etc. Not sure why it works in this way.
+Perhaps it also somehow related to the choosen convolutional kernal filter.
+Maybe the internal implementation of kernel computation function for the convolution layer has some limitation over non sharp edges.